March 16, 2022

 Do you have any exciting milestones coming up at Victoria Shipyards?

-We recently had an exciting milestone for our submarine program – the 16th of January was the official start date for Extended Docking Work Period for HMCS VICTORIA – that work has now kicked off and the team here at Victoria Shipyards has started removing all the equipment off the submarine, allowing the surveys to be done to ensure the submarine will be safe to operate for the next 12 years.
+We recently had an exciting milestone for our submarine program – initial work to prepare for HMCS Victoria’s Extended Docking Work Period has begun – that work has now kicked off and the team here at Victoria Shipyards has started removing all the equipment off the submarine, allowing the surveys to be done to ensure the submarine will be safe to operate for the next 12 years.
 It’s an exciting phase because you get in there and can see lots of different things that you wouldn’t normally see.

 This work is highly specialized and niche — How many people do you have on your team and how do you retain talent?